Bengali cuisine: Partition of Bengal

-The large-scale displacement along religious lines as a result of the partition led to changes in meal-taking, as to adhere to religious restrictions.
+The large-scale displacement along religious lines as a result of the partition led to changes in meal-taking, so as to adhere to religious restrictions.
 In Bangladesh (former East Bengal and East Pakistan), Mughlai food is common, and includes foods that are less popular in West Bengal, such as beef kebab.
 Additionally, sweets such as zarda and firni-payesh are eaten.
 In rural Bangladesh, many people eat makna fried, popped, or raw.

 During the colonial period, many Western food shops were established in Kolkata, making puff pastries, channa, chocolate, and chips especially popular.
 Dishes such as chop, gravy cutlet, sponge rasogolla, and ledikeni.
 As a result of a multi-cultural community, Kolkata city's cuisine continuously changes, and takes heavy influence from Chinese and European palates.